Wednesday, September 29, 2010

 I promise you, you'll love someone else.
 You'll meet new friends.
 You'll find co-workers and neighbors that are awesome.
 If it's too hard (or if someone is making you feel bad) walk away.
 There are a million other people out there who won't make you feel bad!

-15. It's easier to make money than memories
+15. It's easier to make money than memories.
+Click To Tweet

-Are you throwing up in your mouth right now?
-I am, a little bit.
-But it's true.
-Don't take the extra shift at work and miss your friend's awesome end-of-the summer barbecue.
 If all your friends are springing for a weekend at a cabin near the Canadian border, save up for a few weeks and make it happen.
-You won't remember the two weeks of eating in and watching library dvds, but you'll remember 3 days of fun with your buddies.
+You won’t remember the two weeks of eating in and watching library DVDs, but you’ll remember 3 days of fun with your buddies.

 17. Don't buy the cheapest version.
 Buy the second cheapest.